Synthetic-Physiology-Lab/DeepFUCCI/Tracking/README.md

 Then, the tracking result should be exported as an XML file (few cells).
 In case of many cells, rather the CSV format should be used and the spots should be exported.

+An example notebook to process the tracking data and visualize the result in Napari can be found in **TODO** (add when final figure format is ready).
+Here, also the DTW distortion score is computed and cells are classified based on it.
+More details can be found in the `fucciphase_processing` folder.